cloudfoundry-attic/cf-syslog-drain-release/README.md

 with this release.
 It now will validate certificates by default.
 To override this setting you can set the property:
 `scalablesyslog.adapter.syslog_skip_cert_verify`.**

-By default, scalable syslog services all syslog drain bindings.
-It is possible to configure scalable syslog as opt-in only.

-To deploy scalable syslog with opt-in enabled:

-1. Deploy the system with the `scalablesyslog.scheduler.require_opt_in` property set to `true` within the `scheduler` job.
-1. When creating a user provided service, users can opt to use scalable syslog by appending a `drain-version=2.0` query parameter to their syslog drain URL.
-Scalable syslog will ignore bindings without the query parameter.

 ### Deploying CF Syslog Drain Release (standalone)